Periventricular leukomalacia (PVL)

 The ventricles within the brain are C-shaped spaces which produce cerebral spinal fluid (CSF).
 PVL is characterised by damage to the white matter (brain tissue consisting of myelinated axons (nerves) surrounding the ventricles.

-It's hard to say.
+It's hard to establish the causes of PVL.
 This area of the brain can be very susceptible to damage especially in premature or low birth weight babies where the tissue is very fragile.
 Possible causes can be lack of oxygen, ischemia (decreased blood flow), infection or rupturing of the uterus.
 Also hypotension (low blood pressure) resulting from foetal distress or caesarean birth can lead to decreased blood and oxygen supply to the developing brain and damage to the blood brain barrier which provides nutrients to the brain.

 Severe PVL may be associated with quadriplegia.
 Children with PVL may have seizures.
 A study in Israel of 541 patients showed that 18.7% of those experienced seizures.